Minijump/Squirrel/README.md

 ### To do
 * Improve actions
-  * add inputs type (column, table, ... to enable easy autocomplete), ... => would required complete change of strct (Use directly pandas fct object, add a apply_on decorator?, call directly the fct object instead of a get_code fct, call fct_object.__doc__, ...)
-  * add a 'name' that will enable to write squirrel action easily (with autocomplete when widgets are done) from scratch (ie: somewhere where a can type sum(col1, col2)), ... =>same than above, complete change of strct
+  * Use fct object instead of writing the code; it requires changing all the actions + run_pipeline method (see DEMO NEW STRCT tags)

 ### To Fix

 ### To do MVP
+* Improve actions
+  * ?add a apply_on decorator, call fct_object.__doc__, ...?
+  * ?add a 'name' that will enable to write squirrel action easily (with autocomplete when widgets are done) from scratch?
 * Autocomplete squirrel action widget
 * Add actions (expl: Possibility to edit a cell value directly)